awslabs/aws-encryption-sdk-specification/tenets.md

-   At runtime when the configured components are used dynamically during steady state operation, not all inputs are correct.
+   At runtime when the configured components are used dynamically during steady state operation, not all inputs are correct for every operation.

 The AWS Encryption SDK (ESDK) is a component that customers use to achieve their security requirements.